Residential Modification

 Before you start your application you will need to know:

 Your application will first be reviewed by the Residential Modification Committee (RMC).
-The RMC will determine if your projects meets the Community Wide Standards and will either approve your application, deny your application, or submit your application to the Board of Directors for further review.
-There are some projects that can only be reviewed/approved by the Board of Directors.
+The RMC will determine if your project meets the Community-Wide Standards and will either approve your application, deny your application, or submit your application to the Board of Directors for further review.
+Some projects can only be reviewed/approved by the Board of Directors.
 In these cases, the RMC will submit your application to the Board of Directors at their next meeting.

 How long will review take?